emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 ### 6. Restart Ambassador

-Restart Ambassador once Pro is deployed so it will update the `AuthService` and `RateLimitService` configuration.
+Restart Ambassador once Ambassador Pro is deployed so it will update the `AuthService` and `RateLimitService` configuration.
 You can do this by deleting the Ambassador pods and letting the deployment redeploy the pods.

 ### More